-The following is a spoiler-filled review of Godzilla.
+The following is a spoiler-filled review of Godzilla — Directed by Gareth Edwards.

-Not long ago, I watched Gareth Edwards’ Monsters for the first time, and that was a fine movie – based on its indie-value.
-Now in 2014 – four years following his indie-monster-flick – he has been given the opportunity to recapture the spirit of the former movie, with more money, an iconic franchise, an iconic kaiju, and a guaranteed audience.
+Not long ago, I watched Gareth Edwards’ Monsters for the first time, and that was a perfectly fine independent movie.
+Now, in 2014, four years after his indie-monster-flick was released, he has been given the opportunity to recapture the spirit of the former movie, with more money, an iconic franchise, an iconic kaiju, and a guaranteed audience.
 Sadly, I cannot quite say that his film works as well as it should.

 In the end, I was left with a movie that was top-heavy.
 The best parts of the movie are focused on the late 90s, when Cranston is a sane, working man, and when Godzilla 2014 stopped telling that story, or focusing on that character, I stopped being emotionally invested in a film that frustrated me more than its spectacle excited me.